-From a provincial perspective, the cumulative or overall average score is 96 out of 114.
-This is slightly above the national average of 92.
-The college scores 92 out if 114 - but only because of its high score on governance structure establishment.
-This is in line with the national and provincial averages.
+From a provincial perspective, the cumulative or overall average score is 87 out of 114.
+This is slightly below the national average of 92.
+The college scores 80 out if 114.
+This is lower than the national and provincial averages.
+The main implications are that the college lacks full compliance and that special attention should be paid to its lack of compliance with the policies, plans and procedures section in the governance instrument.